Specialist Vets in DublinSpecialist Vets in DublinSpecialist Vets in Dublin

 exotic

-Bimeda Animal Health appears to focus on animal health products and practical “how-to” education rather than a companion-animal veterinary clinic.
-Its website content is built around short training-style videos showing correct application/administration techniques for livestock treatments—examples include sheep pour-on application, sheep dipping workflows (including a “mobile dipper”), and administration of soluble glass boluses in cattle and sheep.
+Bimeda Animal Health appears to focus on animal health products and practical training materials rather than operating as a companion-animal veterinary clinic.
+Its website content centres on short instructional videos covering the correct...